 Symptoms of severe pulmonary stenosis can include:

-In other cases of pulmonary stenosis, the doctor may hear a heart murmur.— a specific “whooshing” sound — because of the uneven blood flow through the narrowed pulmonary valve.
+In other cases of pulmonary stenosis, the doctor may hear a heart murmur — a specific “whooshing” sound — because of the uneven blood flow through the narrowed pulmonary valve.
 Your child then may be sent to a pediatric cardiologist.
 To diagnose your child’s condition, the pediatric cardiologist may use:

 In some cases, pulmonary stenosis doesn’t need to be treated.
 In severe cases, the pulmonary valve will need to be fixed or replaced.

 Many types of procedures can be used to repair or replace the severely stenosed pulmonary valve.
-Some cases of pulmonic stenosis can be treated with a balloon valvuloplasty during heart catheterization.
+Some cases of pulmonary stenosis can be treated with a balloon valvuloplasty during heart catheterization.
 With this procedure, a doctor threads an unopened balloon through the pulmonary valve and inflates it to open the valve.

-Other children may need a valve replacement which involves implanting an artificial valve or a valve from a donor.
+Other children may need a valve replacement, which involves implanting an artificial valve or a valve from a donor.

 To decide what treatment to use, doctors consider:

-Following treatment for pulmonary stenosis, patients will continue to follow-up with their pediatric cardiologist.
+Following treatment for pulmonary stenosis, the child will continue to follow-up with their pediatric cardiologist.
 Reasons for this include reoccurrence of pulmonary stenosis from scar tissue that forms after a valvuloplasty or a valve replacement that doesn’t grow as the child gets bigger.
 Some children might need several procedures in their lifetime to keep the valve functioning properly.